huqis/template-engine-benchmark/README.md

 # PHP Template Engine Benchmark

+## What Does It Do?

+This benchmark will render a number of templates, each with a specific template functionality, for a number of times per engine.
+An average of elapsed time and memory usage is then generated and printed.

 ## Getting Started

 To run the tests yourself, clone the repository and run the ```src/benchmark.php``` script.